 Coconut oil is generally considered safe enough to use on skin as a moisturizer, but there is limited evidence that it can specifically help with vulvodynia pain.

-However, if the coconut oil is free from preservatives, then it can be applied to the vulva after bathing to reduce the risk of irritation.
+However, if the coconut oil is free from preservatives, it can be applied to the vulva after bathing to reduce the risk of irritation.
 This can also help to hold moisture in the skin and improve its protective function as a barrier against outside threats.
-Make sure you pat the area dry before applying the oil and remember that coconut oil damages condoms!
+Make sure you pat the area dry before applying the oil and remember that coconut oil damages condoms.

 Vulvar care